siddhi-244/Embellish/README.md

   [Link to discord](https://discord.gg/K5ewTQV7Rb)
 </div>

-- Having a designed component in css?
-Want to flaunt it ?
+- Have a designed component in CSS?
+Want to flaunt it?
 Do you want other people to use your component?
 Here we are.
 Contribute your component to Embellish.
-- Embellish is a collection of awesome designed components  or animations or components which can be added to any website to enhance the UI of your website.
+- Embellish is a collection of awesomely-designed components and animations, which can be added to any website to enhance its UI.
 <div align="center">

 ## 🛠️ Technology Stack